 How Lindsay is Beating PCOS with Diet, Exercise and Mindset

 We know how difficult it can be to accomplish certain goals such as exercising more, improving your diet or losing weight.
 At times, it seems like no matter how hard you try, it just doesn’t happen.
 Now think about what it would be like if you had a medical condition that can cause weight gain, mood swings, and depression and how much harder it would be to meet your goals.
 I met a woman, Lindsay Martin, who has a condition called polycystic ovary syndrome (PCOS) that can cause all of the above, yet she was able to “beat” her condition and accomplish her goals.
 Before you think that you’ll skip this long blog post because you don’t have PCOS and can’t relate ….STOP!
 This blog post is more about inspiring hope in anyone struggling with a weight/health issue.
-By reading how Lindsay was able to face and conquer the adversity in her life, you can hopefully be inspired to do the same.
+Read on to learn how Lindsay is beating PCOS with diet, exercise and mindset.
+By learning how she was able to face and conquer the adversity in her life, you can hopefully be inspired to do the same.

 As a registered dietitian and certified health and wellness coach, I’m always intrigued by how some people are able to overcome large hurdles to meet their goals.
 How do they actually do it?
 How do they stay motivated in tough times?
 So when I heard Lindsay’s story, I knew I had to interview her.

 For those of you who have PCOS, you know all too well what the symptoms can be.
 But if you aren’t familiar with it, here is a quickie rundown:

 -PCOS is a complex hormonal, metabolic and reproductive disorder that affects up to 15% of women.

 -PCOS is a leading cause of infertility in women.

 -Women with PCOS constitute the largest group of women at risk for developing cardiovascular disease and type 2 diabetes